Shashwat-Srivastava-capg/retail_project/README.md

 ## Contributing 🤝

 This is an open educational project, and contributions are highly encouraged!
-Whether you're fixing bugs, improving documentation, or adding new features, your help is welcome.
+Whether you're improving documentation, or adding new features, your help is welcome.

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/YourFeature`)